Ildaron/Laser_control/README.md

 Fos single boards computers  still actual problem with FPS.
 For one object with Jetson was reached the nex result for  Yolov4-tiny model

-Framework                  FPS
+Framework
-Keras                      4-5
+with Keras: 4-5 FPS
-Darknet                    12-15
+with Darknet: 12-15 FPS
-Darknet Tensor RT          24-27
+with Darknet Tensor RT: 24-27 FPS
-Darket DeepStream          23-26
+with Darket DeepStream: 23-26 FPS
-tkDNN                      30-35
+with tkDNN: 30-35 FPS

 ### Demonstrations
 In this video - a laser (the red point) tries to catch a yellow LED.
 It is an adjusting process but in fact, instead, a yellow LED can be a mosquito, and instead, the red laser can be a powerful laser.